Dr Xiaohui Chen

 - Mixture Coupling Theory: This research aims to develop a unified theory for multiphase flow transport in deformable porous media, with applications in multiple disciplinary such as Geotechnics (e.g. nuclear waste disposal, CCS, borehole instability etc.), Medical and Bio Tissue Engineering (e.g. Cancer research and tumor growth) and Chemical Engineering etc.

-- Coupled modelling in Geotechnics (Thermos-Hydro-Mechanical-Chemical-Bio): This research aims to fill the gap between the subsurface geochemistry/geomicrobiology/ hydrogeology/mineralogy and their effects on chemical transport.
+- Coupled modelling in Geotechnics and Environmental Engineering (Thermos-Hydro-Mechanical-Chemical-Bio): This research aims to fill the gap between the subsurface geochemistry/geomicrobiology/ hydrogeology/mineralogy and their effects on chemical transport.
 The research will develop a deeper understanding of the influence of geochemical reactions and micro-organism activity on the transport of groundwater/heat/gas/air/radionuclide and the subsequent alteration of stress/strain underground.

 - Radionuclides transport (modelling): This research aims to provide numerical analysis of radionuclide (U, Np, Pu) reactive transport via water or gas (I/LLW) through engineered barriers (clay for HLW and Portland cement for I/LLW), host rock (very low permeability shales for HLW or hard rock for ILW/LLW) and the geosphere.

-- Agriculture soil in extreme weather (modelling): This research aims to provide mathematical and numerical model of agriculture soil under extreme weather influence (especially for temperature variation and flood condition).
+- Agriculture soil in extreme weather (modelling): This research aims to provide mathematical and numerical modelling of agriculture soil under extreme weather influence (especially for temperature variation and flood condition).
 Additionally, sludge will be also studied as it may play an important role in saving organic carbon as biomass.

 - PhD The University of Manchester, 2010